How Itron Optimized Its Data-Gathering Processes and Developed More Effective Part Risk Management

 The Background

-Headquartered in Liberty Lake, Washington, Itron helps a range of customers—including cities, municipalities and utilities—to better manage energy and water, and achieve greater visibility and control over their resource management and consumption.
-The organization maintains an integrated, intelligent platform of endpoints (such as sensors, switches and meters) that collect data, control devices and take action in the field.
-Itron’s communication networks harvest that data and deliver it where it’s needed; and the company’s software and services turn that data into insights.
-With Itron, customers achieve more efficient operations, ensure system resilience, better engage consumers, keep pace with demand and enhance profitability.
+Headquartered in Liberty Lake, Washington, Itron is an American technology company that helps a range of customers—including cities, municipalities, and utilities—effectively manage their energy and water resource management and consumption.
+The company features an integrated, intelligent platform of end points (such as sensors, meters, and switches) that collect data, control devices, and take action in the field.

 Challenge

-Itron manufactures a wide array of technological devices ranging from meters, sensors and communication modules to grid management tools and streetlight control hardware.
+Itron manufactures a wide array of technological devices ranging from meters, sensors, and communication modules to grid management tools and streetlight control hardware.
 Due to the breadth of its products and the scale of its customer base, the organization draws heavily from the electronic component supply chain.

-Carrying Out a Comprehensive Strategic Review
+Thalman Kicks Off a Comprehensive Strategic Review

-Thalman and her colleagues decided to conduct a comprehensive strategic review.
-The goal was to identify inefficiencies with their vendor and explore whether an alternative solution could deliver better results.
-“I took charge of understanding, ‘What functionalities do we need?’”
-Thalman recalled.
 In order to be as precise and nuanced as possible in defining what they were looking for in a parts management tool, Thalman mapped out her team’s most essential component database requirements and evaluated the software’s performance in those categories.

 Issues with Concurrent Users

 During what would prove a highly clarifying process, Thalman found several areas for improvement regarding the procurement team’s ability to seamlessly track, manage, and analyze parts.
 Itron felt that multiple professionals—both within the procurement vertical and across other departments and teams—should be able to access and utilize the parts management system at the same time.
-“One of our basic requirements was concurrent users,” she said.

 Big Limits on Component Information Requests

-Another limitation Thalman came across concerned the search quotas that the platform had in place—a maximum number of component information requests that customers could make related to issues like compliance, lifecycle status, and parametric features.
 “Our AML (Approved Manufacturer List) is fairly large,” Thalman pointed out.
 As a result, the procurement team drew on the parts database for a lot of data related to those suppliers’ parts.
 “We were finding that we were meeting our quota with the vendor fairly quickly.”

 Too Dependent on Manual Surveying for Part Compliance Info